lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} represents the architecture for compression/decompression.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
-The Device sends application packets using IPv6 or IPv6/UDP protocols.
-These packets are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
+In the Uplink direction, the Device sends application packets using IPv6 or IPv6/UDP protocols.
+These packets are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers' size.
 SCHC C/D is located in both sides of the transmission in the Dev and in the Network side.
 Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see {{Frag}}.
 The resulting data unit is sent as one or more L2 frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).

 The NGW sends the data to an SCHC C/D for decompression.
 The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.